ThabangLenonyana/ShopWise/backend/README.md

   Contains the implementation of the **_products_** endpoint, which allows users to retrieve product data and recommendations.

-- `api/products/search/`:

-  Contains the implementation of the **_search_** endpoint, which allows users to search for products based on their name.

 - `api/products/categories/`:

   Contains the implementation of the **_categories_** endpoint, which allows users to retrieve all product categories.